tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - THE INTERNAL STATEMENT: Thank you for this lively celebration!
   - DISCUSSION: It’s difficult to achieve a balanced relationship with happiness in a culture that chases after it as if it’s a prize.
 Do you allow your happiness to flow and recede freely, in its own way and in its own time, or have you been taught to chase after it and never let it go?
 What is your relationship with your happiness?

+  - Happiness is the most dangerous emotion, not in and of itself, but because of the way we behave in relation to it.
+We chase after it, sell our souls for it, and try to cement ourselves into its territory.
+This exploitation of happiness jeopardizes us because when we refuse to honor any emotion except happiness, our emotional landscapes become stagnant and unbalanced.
+  - Happiness is a difficult emotion for many of us to grasp because it is often paired with the word idiot in some form or fashion.
+But happiness isn’t ignorance or foolishness; it holds our sense of wonder and anticipation of good things.
+  - When happiness arises naturally, you should laugh, goof, smile, and dream.
+Then you should flow into your next task or emotion.
+If you try to imprison your happiness, you’ll spiral into a forced gaiety that will deaden your entire emotional realm.
+  - The practice for all of the happiness-based emotions is simple and infinitely difficult: you acknowledge them, thank them, and then let them go completely.
+If you force your contentment to be your leading emotional state, you’ll lose your way in a split second.

 - **CONTENTMENT: Pleasure & Appreciation**
   - ACTION REQUIRED: Contentment arises to help you look toward yourself with pride and satisfaction.
   - GIFTS: Enjoyment ~ Satisfaction ~ Self-esteem ~ Renewal ~ Confidence ~ Fulfillment
   - THE INTERNAL STATEMENT: Thank you for renewing my faith in myself!
   - DISCUSSION: When was the last time you felt content with yourself?
 Do you allow yourself to feel and enjoy contentment when you’ve done well or accomplished something?
 If not, how can you give yourself more credit when it’s due?

+  - Contentment is the act of meeting your own expectations and internal moral code, and it arises after an important goal has been accomplished.
+It comes forward in response to tangible actions and the mastery of clear-cut challenges.

 - **JOY: Affinity & Communion**
   - ACTION REQUIRED: Joy arises to help you feel a blissful sense of expansiveness and connection to others, to ideas, or to experiences.
   - GIFTS: Expansion ~ Communion ~ Inspiration ~ Splendor ~ Radiance ~ Bliss
   - THE INTERNAL STATEMENT: Thank you for this radiant moment!
 Be aware: Extreme joy (exhilaration) is a state to approach with care, especially if it cycles with depression or sadness.
 Repetitive exhilaration or flights of giddy mania may be a sign of emotional dysregulation; please reach out for help.
   - DISCUSSION: Have you ever become too attached to the experience of joy and tried to hold on to it or force it to arise in place of another emotion or experience?
 If so, how can you develop a more appropriate and empathic relationship with your joy?

+  - Joy is the trickiest and most dangerous of all the happiness-based emotions.
+It is treated as an orgasmic emotional state, which means that people spend a lot of time working toward it as a goal instead of living consciously and appropriately in relation to it.
+  - Joy is a natural human emotion that arises after you’ve come to the end of a long and difficult path.
+It is not a magical gift from the cosmos, but an emotion that arises when you perform your rejuvenation practice.
+  - You can use joy to rejuvenate yourself.
+It arises naturally when you’ve done honest and strenuous work to arrive at a place of communion with all parts of yourself and the world.
+Your grounding and integrating task when joy arises is to remind yourself that the hard work is just as beautiful and meaningful as the joy.
+  - When you are around people who are imbued with happiness, contentment, or joy, do not interfere with them.
+Instead, simply enjoy them.
+This can be difficult if your own relationship with any of these emotions is skewed.
+  - True happiness, contentment, and joy bring delight into your conscious awareness if you treat each one respectfully.
+If you try to paste a haunted smile onto your face and throw yourself into a nightmare of never-ending exhilaration, you’ll destabilize every part of yourself.
+  - If you’ve been trying to stay in exhilaration, joy, or whatever they’re calling it this year, don’t be surprised if you’re completely unable to focus.
+Your healing practice for this territory is the same as the practice for people trapped in depression, because both exhilaration and depression spring from quaternal imbalance, emotional suppression, and avoidance behaviors.

 # Questions/Discussions/Exercises